seangwright/xperience-community-mcp-server/README.md

 An [MCP Server](https://code.visualstudio.com/docs/copilot/chat/mcp-servers) built with the [.NET MCP Server SDK](https://github.com/modelcontextprotocol/csharp-sdk) tailored for Xperience by Kentico projects and installed as a NuGet package.

+Why use this library?
+By exposing a discrete set of documented tools to [an AI agent](https://code.visualstudio.com/blogs/2025/02/24/introducing-copilot-agent-mode) in an Xperience by Kentico project, that agent has more well structured context and capabilities.
+This means it can be a better copilot to developers building features for marketers using Xperience by Kentico.

 ## Screenshots

  <a href="https://raw.githubusercontent.com/seangwright/xperience-community-mcp-server/main/images/mcp-server-vs-code-xperience-dancing-goat.webp">